Muscle Control not only helps you to better control your body, it helps you to better feel it.

 However, given time they can help you improve your flexibility.
 More importantly, they can help you get a better feel for your body.

-Muscles are in a large part, how we feel our body.
+Note, even when focusing on relative bone movement, muscles are in a large part, how we feel our body.

 This is important in muscle control because a big part of muscle control is deliberately moving parts of your body or deliberately keeping parts of your body still.